 Here’s What Japanese Honeysuckle Looks Like:

-Amur Honeysuckle (pictured below) is more of an invasive weed that smells good but doesn’t have as much sweet nectar.
+Amur Honeysuckle (pictured below) is an invasive weed that smells good but doesn’t have as much sweet nectar.
 Amur Honeysuckle also blooms a few weeks before Japanese Honeysuckle, at least in Tennessee.

 Here’s what Amur Honeysuckle looks like:

-As you can see, the Amur Honeysuckle flowers are much smaller and it grows as more of a bush – whereas the Japanese Honeysuckle has larger, trumpeting flowers that while still kind of bushy – are more of a vine that climbs on other plants.
+As you can see, the Amur Honeysuckle flowers are much smaller and it grows as more of a bush that smothers other plants – whereas the Japanese Honeysuckle has larger, trumpeting flowers that while still kind of bushy – are more of a vine that climbs on other plants.

 🍳 Serving Suggestions & Uses